 The English Department’s online Master of Arts program is designed to make the UNO M.A. in English more accessible to students.
 It provides students with advanced subject-matter expertise in American literature, British literature, and rhetoric/professional writing.
 To earn this degree, students must complete 33 credit hours of coursework, all of which can be completed online.
 Up to nine of these hours may be taken on campus.
 The degree can be completed in 2-3 years, depending on how many hours a student takes and whether or not summer courses are taken.

 Most students in the program hold undergraduate degrees in English, but students with degrees in other fields may be admitted upon condition that they take additional coursework to provide sufficient background.

 Students begin their study with four core courses (12 total hours):

 - Introduction to Graduate Studies in English (ENGL 6280)

 - A course in Rhetoric or a course in Writing.

-The Online Master of Arts program requires students to choose one of three concentrations: Literary and Cultural Studies or Professional Writing.
+The Online Master of Arts program requires students to choose one concentration: Literary and Cultural Studies or Professional Writing.
 For each of these concentrations, a student works with the Graduate Coordinator to choose three additional courses beyond the core (9 hours).

 In addition to the core and concentration, a student in the Online M.A. chooses four additional courses (12 hours) to complete the 33 hours for the degree.